Jos van Immerseel

 His programme offerings range from 18th century harpsichord music, over Mozart, Beethoven, Schubert, Chopin, Liszt, to Debussy, Gershwin, Bartok, and others on keyboards by makers such as Clarke, Tröndlin, Erard, Bechstein.

-With chamber music partners such as Thomas Bauer (baritone), he performs Schubert’s Song Cycles, with Midori Seiler he presents violin sonatas by Mozart, Beethoven and Schubert, and with pianist Ayako Ito works for piano four-hands by Schubert and works for two pianos by Debussy, Lutoslawski, Saint-Saëns, Poulenc and others.
+With chamber music partners such as Thomas Bauer (baritone), he performs Schubert’s Song Cycles, and with pianist Ayako Ito works for piano four-hands by Schubert and works for two pianos by Debussy, Lutoslawski, Saint-Saëns, Poulenc and others.

 In 2010, he received the Music Festival Prize of the City of Bremen, followed by the Klara Career Prize in 2018.
 By former Vice-President of the Flemish Government and Flemish Minister of Culture Sven Gatz, he was awarded the highest distinction for his life’s work in the service of classical music in Flanders.